Write a little about yourself. Just a paragraph will do.

 That's not to say that I make poor choices often.
 No, I just tend

 to not make very many decisions at all.
+I'm very indecisive.
+What

 I'm totally working on changing that though.
 I can take charge of